-We note that in~\cite{DrorNatureComm24} incoherent fluorescence signal was collected and the confocal energy was measured at a single pixel, without attempting to average over an area.
-Since we use coherent light we notice that if we only direct light to a single spot, a high confocal score at the sensor plane does not guarantee that the light has focused into a single spot inside the tissue, due to various interference effects.
-To address this, we propose averaging the confocal score over an area, which mitigates these interference effects.
-This approach aligns with recent coherent digital correction algorithms~\cite{Balondrade_2024,zhang2024deepimaginginsidescattering,Choi2023AngWavelength}, that optimize over finite isoplanatic patches to maximize the diagonal elements of the reflection matrix which is equivalent to the confocal area score.
-We investigate the impact of the target area size on focusing performance in our experimental section.

-To better illustrate this score, \figref{fig:tilt_shift} visualizes the incident and reflected wavefronts, both with and without modulation, for various points within the target area.
+To better illustrate this score, \figref{fig:tilt_shift} visualizes the incident and reflected wavefronts, both with and without modulation, for two points within the target area.
 Initially, without modulation, these wavefronts exhibit minimal correlation.
-However, once we find a focusing modulation the incoming and outgoing wavefronts demonstrate high correlation.
+However, once we find a focusing modulation, the incoming and outgoing wavefronts demonstrate higher correlation.
 Additionally, we observe a strong memory effect correlation among wavefronts returning from different points.